desoky2987/Landing-Page-HTML-CSS-JS-/README.md

 # Landing Page Project
 ## Demo-Preview
-landing page project is a simple tricky project to refer to how javascript dynamically works on web pages.
+A simple tricky project to refer to how Javascript works dynamically on web pages.
 ### Table of Contents
 - Project Title
 - Demo-Preview